htalibart/ppsuite/README.md

 bash install_required_tools.sh
 ```

-which will automatically download them, install them and put them into your home.
+which will automatically download them into your home ~/, install them and add them to your path.

 ### If you want to use VizContacts